aedobbyn/women-chi-ultimate/compile.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 <br>
-And it's borne out in this graph
+* And that difference is borne out in this graph (check that leftmost bar)
 <br>

-**Satisfaction with amount playing faceted by team type**
 ![](compile_files/figure-html/unnamed-chunk-23-1.png)<!-- -->